 Finding a genuine way to practice is quite easy to talk about, Phakchok Rinpoche teaches.
 But, he warns us that it is actually quite difficult to do.
 Finding a genuine way can be very challenging.
-What we really need to put effort into, Rinpoche says, is to be genuine.
+What we really want to put effort into, Rinpoche says, is to be genuine.
 What does that mean?
-We really don’t have a clue.
-We think we are being genuine, but really, we always learn to lie.
-Lying here is not the negative kind, but the “positive” kind of lying.
+Often, we really don’t have a clue.
+We think we are being genuine, but when we investigate carefully, we see that we are learning to lie.
+We are habituating ourselves to a “positive” kind of lying.

-To be genuine, Rinpoche teaches, we need to drop this habit.
+To be genuine, Rinpoche teaches, we work to drop this habit.
 How?
-Think that you don’t need to please anybody.
-You don’t need to think about yourself.
-You don’t need to think about your image.
-Just keep a truthful and sincere heart.
-The sincere heart should not be based upon yourself, but on a caring for others.
+We can realize that we don’t have to work so hard to please everybody.
+We can stop thinking so much about ourselves.
+We can relax our striving to maintain a certain image.
+Instead, we can practice keeping a truthful and sincere heart.
+The sincere heart doesn’t focus upon obtaining something for ourselves, but on caring for others.
 Here, Rinpoche explains he means just simple caring.
-Try to have a good heart, but be sincere.
+Try to have a good, sincere heart!

-Rinpoche asks us to consider why he talks about motivation again and again.
-It is because we always fail at that.
-We can be very good at accumulating mantras or doing hours of practice if Rinpoche requests it.
-But, the point we should consider is: are we more sincere?
+Rinpoche asks us to consider why he talks about motivation so frequently.
+A teacher reminds us where we can improve.
+We may be very good at accumulating mantras or doing hours of practice if Rinpoche requests it.
+But, we also need to check: are we more sincere?
 More genuine and true?
-And the answer you know yourself is no, not much.
-We may be a little better until we meet someone.
-And then, our personality changes depending on the conditions.
+Unfortunately, we might not pass this small test.
+We may be a little better until we meet someone we don’t like.
+And then, does our personality change depending on the conditions?

 Dharma means knowing yourself.
-And this means knowing without judging yourself or worrying about your image.
+We have the confidence and dignity to look at our own character.
+We train in knowing without judging ourselves or worrying about our image.
 Just sit and reflect, remind yourself, and re-remind yourself.
 That is how to consider motivation.
-Remind yourself to have a kind mind and a caring mind.
+Please repeatedly remind yourself to have a kind mind and a caring mind.